phillipberndt/autorandr/README.md

 applications about it.

-While the script uses xrandr by default, calling it by the name __autodisper__ or "auto-disper" forces it to use the "disper" utility, which is useful for controlling nvidia chipsets.
+While the script uses xrandr by default, calling it by the name `autodisper` or `auto-disper` forces it to use the [disper](http://willem.engen.nl/projects/disper/) utility, which is useful for controlling nvidia chipsets.
 The formats for fingerprinting the current setup and saving/loading the current configuration are adjusted accordingly.